Brysondickerso/bryson-s_portfolio/README.md

    - **Key Insights**:
      - Identified states and cities with the highest concentration of shifts and staffing needs.
      - Revealed trends in user participation, highlighting opportunities for better workforce management.
-     -
- ## SQL Queries Used in the Project

 You can view the SQL queries used in this project in the [Shift_query file](Shift_query).